junxit/us-congress-bills-119/metadata.md

 - 2025-03-24 — Mr. Babin moved to suspend the rules and pass the bill.
 - 2025-03-24 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 372 - 35 (Roll no. 73). (text: CR H1204)
 - 2025-03-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 372 - 35 (Roll no. 73). (text: CR H1204)
+- 2025-03-25 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.